Exponential Equations Not Requiring Logarithms Worksheet Answers

 Q2: Can I always express a number like 6 as a power of 2?

 A: No. Only numbers that are exact integer powers of the base (e.g., 1, 2, 4, 8 for base 2) can be written without logarithms.
-Otherwise, the exact solution involves a logarithm, which you may leave in the form (\log_{2}6) Took long enough..
+Otherwise, the exact solution involves a logarithm, which you may leave in the form (\log_{2}6) No workaround needed..

 Q3: Why do some problems have “no solution”?

 A: When equating exponents leads to a contradiction such as (0 = 5), the original exponential equation has no real solution.
-This occurs when the bases are the same but the constants differ in a way that cannot be satisfied.
+This occurs when the bases are the same but the constants differ in a way that cannot be satisfied Simple, but easy to overlook..

 Q4: How do I verify my answer quickly?

 A: Substitute the found value of (x) back into the original equation.
 If both sides evaluate to the same number (or same expression), the solution is correct.
-For substitution‑type problems, checking the intermediate variable (u) first can save time Easy to understand, harder to ignore..
+For substitution‑type problems, checking the intermediate variable (u) first can save time.

 Q5: Are negative exponents handled differently?